NHL 96: Reception

 Reviewing the DOS version, Todd Vaughn of PC Gamer praised the game's detailed graphics (particularly when higher resolutions are enabled), realistic and challenging gameplay, and modem-enabled multiplayer capability, though noted that not all of the game's camera angles were optimal for gameplay, and that the system requirements were steep.
 Next Generations reviewer was less enthusiastic about the DOS version than the console versions, but their complaint was with the graphics and extreme slowness of the SVGA mode "on even high-end 486s."
 However, they gave the game an overall strong recommendation for its realistic features and many special moves.
 Hugo Foster of GameSpot criticized that the games are too frequently scoreless, and that success and failure seem to be largely random.
 He added that the game "is still fun to play", and praised the fluidly animated graphics and the precise controls.
+Michael E. Ryan of PC Magazine said "NHL 96 clearly stands head and shoulders above" other PC hockey games: "great graphics and sound, fast-paced action, and an accurate statistical model".
+Even non-hockey fans, he said, "may be stunned by the quality".

 NHL 96 was the 9th highest-renting SNES title and the 6th highest-renting Genesis title at Blockbuster Video in its opening month.
 Game Players named NHL 96 the best Genesis game of 1995.
 GamePro awarded the Genesis version 2nd Best Sports Game of 1995.
 In GamePros "1995 Readers' Choice Awards", the Genesis version was ranked the fourth Best Sports Game (16-Bit Games), taking 11% of the vote.
 Computer Games Strategy Plus named NHL 96 the best computer sports game of 1995.
 NPD Group analyst Mat Piscatella reported that the SNES version of NHL 96 was the third highest-selling retro title of April 2018.